MichaelCurrin/dev-resources/resources/ci-cd/cloudfare-pages/index.md

 #### CloudFare Pages vs Netlify

 CloudFare Pages looks very similar to Netlify deploy and hosting.

 Except with far fewer config options and add-ons than Netlify.
 Which makes CloudFare Pages less intimidating for the average user but limits business application.

-The build config setup is mostly the same (Netlify lets you control that by a config file in your repo.
+The build config setup is mostly the same (Netlify lets you control that by a config file in your repo).
+You even get preview deploys from feature branches.

+Unfortunately it looks like the URL you get from CloudFare Pages is determined by the repo name (what happens on collisions).
+While Netlify lets you set up a custom Netlify app URL.

+CloudFare Pages lacks a button to deploy now, without a commit.

+Netlify has Functions, like AWS Lambda.
+CloudFare Pages does not.

+Netlify has server-side analyics serice for premium (so it works without client-side JS).
+CloudFare Pages has a web analytics service - I don't know about pricing.

 #### CloudFare Pages vs GitHub services